Is HHC Legal? Understanding Its Status Under International Law

 This difference in European and US law created a scenario in which many US-based hemp operators were able to legally export and market HHC products across Europe.
 National authorities in Europe spotted these products on the market and expressed their concerns but could do little about it without enacting new regulations.

-HHC caught the eye of the European Union Drug Agency (EUDA) when it first was detected by the EU early warning system.
+HHC caught the eye of the European Union Drug Agency (EUDA) when it was first detected by the EU early warning system.
 This resulted in a technical report being issued by the EUDA in 2023.
 Although the EUDA did not make any recommendations as to how to regulate HHC, it has been monitored closely by the EUDA as a new psychoactive substance since its arrival in Europe.

 Many European countries started banning HHC quickly, starting with Lithuania in late 2022.
 Larger European countries like France and Italy eventually joined the prohibitionist list.
 Countries like Germany and the Czech Republic debated taking a different approach by considering regulating HHC but eventually issued bans, as well.
 As an increasing number of European countries issued national bans on HHC, it became less of an issue across Europe.

-However, the World Health Organization’s Expert Committee on Drug Dependence (ECDD) undertook a critical review of HHC and recommended that it be placed in Schedule II of the UN Convention on Psychotropic Substances in October 2024.
+The World Health Organization’s Expert Committee on Drug Dependence (ECDD) undertook a critical review of HHC and recommended that it be placed in Schedule II of the UN Convention on Psychotropic Substances in October 2024.

-Then, on January 13, the European Commission, which is the executive arm of the EU, followed the ECDD’s lead and issued a recommendation to schedule HHC ahead of the March vote.
+On January 13, the European Commission, which is the executive arm of the EU, followed the ECDD’s lead and issued a recommendation to schedule HHC ahead of the March vote.
 Since the EU itself is not a member to the UN Conventions, it obliges its Member States to vote in bloc for its recommendations.
 (In fact, the EU recently took legal action against Hungary for voting against the EU’s position on rescheduling cannabis in the UN Single Convention.)

 Ramifications outside of Europe